photoprism/photoprism-docs/docs/user-guide/users/cli.md

 docker compose exec photoprism photoprism users add -p mysecret -n "Bob" bob
 ```

-!!! tldr ""
+!!! example ""
-    User account roles and the admin web UI are features that are currently only available in [PhotoPrism+](https://www.photoprism.app/editions#compare).
+    User account roles and the admin web UI are features that are currently only available in [PhotoPrism® Plus](https://www.photoprism.app/editions#compare).

 !!! info ""
     Note that our guides now use the new `docker compose` command by default.
 If your server does not yet support it, the old `docker-compose` command will still work.